ngscheurich/system/README.md

 ### Devel

 This module specifies packages that are used to build or run software.
-It includes [asdf] for managing runtimes, [Fennel] (a lovely little Lisp that compiles to Lua), and lots of build-time dependencies—[Autoconf], [Cmake], et al.
+It includes [asdf] for managing certain programming languages, [Fennel] (a lovely little Lisp that compiles to Lua), and lots of build-time dependencies—[Autoconf], [Cmake], et al.

 ### Devops